rikugithub1/translatable-frontend/README.md

 # translatable-frontend
-small project that switches languages in frontend
+small project that switches text languages in frontend